mikelytaev/n-wise/0000-n-wise.md

 The concept of pluggable consensus implies choosing the most appropriate way to maintain a registry of states, depending on the needs.

-N-wise state updates are performed by committing the corresponding transaction to the registry of n-wise states.
-To get the current n-wise state, the agent receives a list of transactions from the registry of states, verifies them and applies sequentially, starting with `genesisTx`.
-Incorrect transactions (without a proper signature or not containing the required fields) are ignored.
-Thus, n-wise can be considered as replicated state machine, that is executed on each participant.
+N-wise state update is performed by committing the corresponding transaction to the registry of n-wise states.
+To get the current n-wise state, the agent receives a list of transactions from the registry of states, verifies them and applies sequentially, starting with the `genesisTx`.
+Incorrect transactions (without a proper signature or missing the required fields) are ignored.
+Thus, n-wise can be considered as a replicated state machine, which is executed on each participant.

 The specifics of recording and receiving transactions depend on the particular method of maintaining the n-wise registry and on a particular ledger.
-This RFC DOES NOT DEFINE specific state registry implementations.
+This RFC DOES NOT DEFINE specific n-wise registry implementations.

 ### Roles